LP record: Competing formats

 Reel-to-reel magnetic tape recorders posed a new challenge to the LP in the 1950s, but the higher cost of pre-recorded tapes was one of several factors that confined tape to a niche market.
-Cartridge and cassette tapes were more convenient and less expensive than reel-to-reel tapes, and they became popular for use in automobiles beginning in the mid-1960s.
+8-track cartridge and cassette tapes were more convenient and less expensive than reel-to-reel tapes, and they became popular for use in automobiles beginning in the mid-1960s.
 The LP was not seriously challenged as the primary medium for listening to recorded music at home until the 1970s, however, when the audio quality of the cassette was greatly improved by better tape formulations and noise-reduction systems.
 By 1983, cassettes were outselling LPs in the US.

-The Compact Disc (CD) was introduced in 1982.
+The compact disc (CD) was introduced in 1982.
 It offered a recording that was, theoretically, almost noiseless and not audibly degraded by repeated playing or slight scuffs and scratches.
-At first, the much higher prices of CDs and CD players limited their target market to affluent early adopters and audiophiles; but prices came down, and by 1988, CDs outsold LPs.
+At first, the much higher prices of CDs and CD players limited their target market to affluent early adopters and audiophiles; however, prices came down, and by 1988, CDs outsold LPs.
 The CD became the top-selling format, over cassettes, in 1992.

 Along with phonograph records in other formats, some of which were made of other materials, LPs are now widely referred to simply as "vinyl".
 Since the late 1990s there has been a vinyl revival.
 Demand has increased in niche markets, particularly among audiophiles, DJs, and fans of indie music, but most music sales as of 2018 came from online downloads and online streaming because of their availability, convenience, and price.